fuzail1011/fake_detect_system/README.md

 - Total Number of Trainable Parameters: 25,583,592
 - Total Number of Non-trainable Parameters: 53,120

+The model was trained on an Nvidia GeForce GTX 1650 Ti, with CUDA version 11.7

 ## Additional Model Insights
 Attempt - 1 : Using a CNN with 15 layers
 The accuracy obtained from this model was around 0.5 and hence not sufficient to give a good result.
 This model was rejected.